davidhalter/jedi-vim/README.rst

 Jedi displays function call signatures in insert mode in real-time, highlighting the current argument.
-The call signatures can be displayed as a pop-up in the buffer (set to 1, the default), which has the advantage of being easier to refer to, or in Vim's command line aligned with the function call (set to 2), which can improve the integrity of Vim's undo history.
+The call signatures can be displayed as a pop-up in the buffer (set to 1 by default (with the conceal feature), 2 otherwise), which has the advantage of being easier to refer to (but is a hack with many drawbacks since it changes the buffer's contents), or in Vim's command line aligned with the function call (set to 2), which can improve the integrity of Vim's undo history.

 .. code-block:: vim